iafonov/iafonov.github.com/blog/pragmatic-infrastructure-testing-with-cucumber.markdown

 After thinking about it for several days I decided that it is time to do something.
 It took several hours to build a tool that completely satisfied me.
 This tool is a chef cookbook that does two main things: it copies test suite to a target node and sets chef handler that fires after `chef-client` run and executes this test suite.

-This thing is open sourced and you can find it here - https://github.com/iafonov/simple_cuke
+This thing is open sourced and you can find it on github - [https://github.com/iafonov/simple_cuke](https://github.com/iafonov/simple_cuke)

 ## How it works

+The main idea begind implementation is to keep it as simple as possible.
+So here are all three steps that are taken to run tests:

 1. Cookbook's default recipe synchronizes the `files/default/suite` cookbook's folder with remote node via calling `remote_directory` LWRP
 2. [Chef handler](http://wiki.opscode.com/display/chef/Exception+and+Report+Handlers) is registered